JesseLiberty/JesseLiberty/README.md

 JesseLiberty/JesseLiberty is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
-Senior SW Engineer at CNH Industries.
+Senior SW Engineer (API team) at CNH Industries.
 Xamarin MVP, Microsoft MVP, Xamarin Certified Mobile Developer, Author.
 Full bio at https://jesseliberty.com/bio